 He looked outside the dingy window of his second-floor loft, onto the street below, remembering the day when he purchased that pickup, new, from the dealer.

 But this former tool-and-die maker’s health issues kept expanding, in number and severity.
 When his savings, from selling the house, ran out, he could no longer afford the rent of that lowly loft on the other side of the railroad tracks.
-He was forced to move into the basement of his daughter’s home.
+He was forced to move into the basement of one of his daughter’s home.

 But she and her husband were also struggling to make ends meet.
 He was a computer programmer, she a production engineer.
 They had both dutifully followed the call into the STEM majors, i.e., science, technology, engineering and mathematics.
 In fact, they met while in college, taking the same discrete math class.

 Both made decent incomes, but not anything near what they were led to believe they would make after graduation.
 Both were under pressure to obtain master’s degrees from their respective employers, just to keep their jobs.
 A healthy raise was not even a part of that discussion.
 But their combined student loans already tallied over $100,000.
 Their mortgage payment was three times what either of their parents paid on their homes.
 They both drove $30,000+ vehicles, wanting to maintain appearances with their co-workers.
-Daycare for their young kids mopped up the rest, and they still had auto insurance premiums, homeowner’s insurance premiums, property taxes, groceries, utilities, on and on.
+Daycare for their young kids mopped up the rest, and they still had auto, health and homeowner’s insurance premiums, property taxes, groceries, utilities, on and on.

 Where was the money for graduate school?